 - Historical performance

 - Balance sheet (learn how to do this here), cash-basis income trend, breakeven analysis, and sensitivity analysis

 - Asset management

 - Capital Request

-Creating your own business plan will take time and effort.
+Creating your own farm business plan will take time and effort.
 As you complete sections, send them to partners or colleagues to review as you go along.
 If you have any questions on how to complete your business plan or more specifically what loan officer’s are looking for, give us a call.